1. Output information

 Geography

-The Price Index of Private Rents (PIPR) is used to produce private rental price statistics for Great Britain, its countries, English regions, local authorities in England and Wales, and Broad Rental Market Areas in Scotland.
+The Price Index of Private Rents (PIPR) is used to produce private rental price statistics for the United Kingdom, its countries, English regions, local authorities in England and Wales, and Broad Rental Market Areas in Scotland and Northern Ireland.

 Property postcodes are mapped to higher-level geographies using the National Statistics Postcode Lookup and the Postcode Directory, which can be accessed through our Open Geography portal.